Chapter 6 : 5- A Dream's Surprise

 A thick mist surrounded Harry’s feet.
 “He’s here somewhere.”
 He said to himself as he started running.
-As he ran he realised that he was searching through a thick maze with dark brown thorns sticking out from the hedges and the words of Narcissa Malfoy were ringing through the air.
+As he ran he realised that he was searching through a thick maze with dark brown thorns sticking out from the hedges, the words of Narcissa Malfoy ringing through the air.

 “Promise me you’ll find my husband.
 Please!”

 He kept running, taking random corners and repeating himself.
 “He’s here somewhere, he’s got to be!”
 He took one last corner and Harry saw him.
 There, in the large centre of the maze, was Lucius Malfoy and on his sides were Draco, Astoria and Narcissa.
 Their faces were ghostly white and their hands seemed to be tied up behind them.
-Suddenly, four masked and hooded figures nose dived on brooms into view.
-They lifted up and flew through the Malfoy family, who vanished in a puff of black smoke as they made contact.
+Suddenly, four masked and hooded figures nosedived on brooms into view.
+They lifted up just before colliding with the ground and flew through the Malfoy family, who vanished in a puff of black smoke as they made contact.
 The men continued to fly towards Harry and just as he could see the colour in their cruel eyes, he awoke bolt up straight and covered in sweat.

 “Harry?”
 He had woken Ginny up.
 “Harry, are you okay?”

-Harry awoke only three hours later thanks to Ginny, who had threaten to beat him with his own broom if he didn’t get up and when he did finally get down stairs, he found both James and Albus fast asleep in their cribs.
+Harry awoke only three hours later thanks to Ginny, who had threatened to beat him with his own broom if he didn’t get up and when he did finally get down stairs, he found both James and Albus still fast asleep in their cribs.

 “Here, drink this.”
 Ginny said as she handed him a cup of coffee.